stanbaek/ece487/_sources/SoftwareSetup.md

 ## 💻 Procedure

-### Create a repo within the GitHub Classroom
+### Create a Repository within the GitHub Classroom

 1. If you don't already have a <a href="https://github.com/" target="_blank">GitHub</a> account, go ahead and create one.
 1. Once you have your account, browse to <a href="https://classroom.github.com/a/_D0KthO4/" target="_blank">ECE487 Classroom</a>.
-1. Select “Accept this assignment”
+1. Select `Accept this assignment`.
 1. Browse to your repository.
-Note the url for your repository (save this link, it is the best way to check if your repo is updated).
+Note the URL for your repository (save this link; it is the best way to check if your repo is updated).
-1. Go to Settings and change your repository name to `ece487-YourLastName`, e.g., `ece487-baek`.
+1. Go to `Settings` and change your repository name to `ece487-YourLastName`, e.g., `ece487-baek`.

 ```{important}
 Please name your repository as ece487-LastName.
 This will help instructors find your repository easily.